EB-5 Project Manager role under EB-5 Process

 However it's important for investors to keep in mind that managing principals owe fiduciary duties to their investors, the duties of good faith, loyalty, and competence.
 Under the law, these duties cannot be waived or ignored, regardless of whether the investors are limited partners or LLC members or shareholders in a corporation.
 For instance, management cannot ignore the right of its investors to have access to information about their investment, often on demand.

-The EB-5 Program requires that investors have a voice in management, albeit typically a restricted voice and a minority, non-controlling voice, but a voice nevertheless.
+The EB5 process requires that investors have a voice in management, albeit typically a restricted voice and a minority, non-controlling voice, but a voice nevertheless.
 So along with honoring the fiduciary duties, all the minimal rights need to be strictly observed by management, along with any additional rights that management may, by contract, have chosen to give to investors as part of the deal.

 Rupy Cheema: In EB-5 it is fairly common that investors are reviewing draft documents, in many cases the loan or security documents have not yet been executed because the loan amount depends on how much money gets raised.
 Additionally, there may be minimum raise requirements of the loan that may affect the security interest.
 So, one ends up reviewing drafts of documents as the actual documents are not going to get executed until the EB-5 funds are in escrow.
 So, at that point investors are heavily relying on the Manager eventually executing all major agreements that are consistent with the terms disclosed to investors at the time of making the investment.
 So, what should investors be wary of at that point?